plforacle/heatwave-lakehouse-automl/apex-heatwave/apex-heatwave.md

     ![rest services credentials](./images/rest-service-credentials.png "rest-service-credentials ")

 8. If previous steps were performed correctly, you should see a successful connection.
-Select the default database **movies**
+Select the default database **heatwaveml_bench**

     ![rest services successful connection](./images/rest-service-success.png "rest-service-success ")